Conduct Standards for Residential Life

 Riding skateboards and bicycles, roller skating, rollerblading, playing hackie sack, wrestling and throwing Frisbees or other projectiles in the complexes is inconsiderate of others, can cause sprinklers to activate and is not allowed.
 Other sports, such as golf, soccer, lacrosse, basketball, football, baseball and racquetball, are also not to be played in the complexes.
-The use of water guns or water balloons is prohibited.
-Dart boards and darts are not allowed on the premises.
-Violators will be subject to disciplinary action and may be found responsible for any damages.
-Residents are encouraged to take advantage of the campus facilities designed to accomodate these activities instead.
+Violators will be subject to disciplinary action.
+Residents are encouraged to take advantage of the campus facilities designed to accommodate these activities instead.

-Windows and doors in the complexes must not be obstructed by residents.
+Windows and doors in the complexes must not be removed by residents.
 Blinds shall not be removed by residents.
-Use of foil and other similar unsightly materials, including but not limited to neon/flashing signs, flags, and signs/advertisements, on windows is strictly prohibited.
-Residents shall not throw anything out of the windows or doors.
+Use of foil and other similar unsightly materials, including but not limited to neon/flashing signs, flags, and sings/advertisements, on windows is strictly prohibited.
+Residents shall not throw anything out the windows or doors.
 Residents should not leave windows or doors open during inclement weather.
-Residents will be liable for any damage to the premises including but not limited to paint, walls, cabinets, carpets, hardware from window treatments and/or floors resulting from failure to exercise reasonable care.
+Residents will be liable for any damage to the premises including but not limited to paint, walls, cabinets, carpets, hardware from window treatment and/or floors resulting from failure to exercise reasonable care.

 No pets other than fish (in a 10-gallon tank or smaller) are permitted in any Residential Life facility.
 Visitors may not bring pets into the buildings.
 The only exceptions to this rule are ADA guide animals and full-time live-in staff.

 Students have the right to be able to study or sleep in their rooms.
-For this reason, quiet hours are in effect for all Residential Life facilities from 10 p.m. to 9 a.m.
+For this reason, quiet hours are in effect for all residence hall floors from 10 p.m. to 9 a.m.
 Sunday through Thursday and from midnight to 11 a.m. on weekends and holidays.
-Residential life also recognizes 24 hour courtesy hours.
-Residents are expected to be respectful and courteous of your neighbors who may be trying to study or rest and are not being overly loud during non-quiet hours, as well.
 Residential Life staff has a shared responsibility with students to ensure that the complex is a positive environment for studying and sleeping.
 A positive, academically supportive environment is necessary for residents to reach their academic goals.

 During quiet hours, residents should be able to study or sleep in their rooms, uninterrupted by extraneous noise.
-To ensure that an academically supportive environment exists, the following guidlines will be in effect:
+To ensure that an academically supportive environment exists, the following guidelines will be in effect:

-- The noise level resulting from stereos, radios, televisions, etc., in any area (rooms, hallways, bathrooms, etc.) should not be heard next door from where it is orignating.
-Also, stereos should not be able to be heard outside the rooms/apartments or the complex.
+- The noise level resulting from stereos, radios, televisions, etc., in any area (rooms, hallways, bathrooms, etc.) should not be heard next door from where it is originating.
+Also, steros should not be able to be heard outside the rooms or the complex.
 When using stereos, you are encouraged to use headphones.